roeidalm/Redalert/README.md

 ## How It Works

-- The service continuously polls the Oref API for new alerts.
+- The service continuously polls the Oref API for new alerts (every second).
 - Each new alert (not previously seen and not a test alert, unless allowed) is published to the configured MQTT topics.
-- Alerts are tracked for 1 hour to prevent duplicate publishing.
+- Alerts are tracked for 1 hour to prevent duplicate publishing (configurable via `ALERT_TTL` in `redalert.py`).
 - Old alerts are cleaned up every 60 seconds.
-- If the MQTT connection fails, the service will automatically attempt to reconnect.
+- If the MQTT connection fails, the service will automatically attempt to reconnect after 5 seconds.
+- Debug mode (`DEBUG=True`) will use static test data instead of live API data.

 ---